 August 19 — 23, 2019

-The institute will be broadcast to Host Sites (listed on the Registration page to the left) using full-duplex audio/video connections.
-Participants will receive training accounts, on-site mentoring, and the ability to ask questions of the presenters orally and via on-line chats.
+The institute will be broadcast to host sites using full-duplex audio/video connections and to Youtube using a one-way audio/video.
+Participants at local host sites will receive training accounts on HPC systems, on-site mentoring, and the ability to ask questions of the presenters orally and via online chat.
+Participants watching the Institute online will be able to post questions to the presenters via YouTube chat.

-Participants must register to attend one of the Host Sites (listed on the Registration page to the left) or to watch the sessions on YouTube.
+Participants must register to attend one of the host sites or to watch the sessions on YouTube.
 Recordings of the presentations will be made publicly available after the institute is completed.

 The institute is free and open to everyone.
 The content is targeted to individuals conducting research and scholarship in all disciplines, including graduate and undergraduate students, postdocs, faculty, researchers, scholars, educators, and practitioners in academia, industry and government agencies.